Opinion | China’s thuggery in the case of the ‘two Michaels’ shows its contempt for conventional diplomacy

 Nor did it escape the world’s attention that while the two Canadians suffered harsh conditions in what amounted to solitary confinement — they were held in cramped cells in separate prisons in a remote area, with meager food rations and little contact with the outside world — Ms. Meng lived in a luxurious home in Vancouver, free to go on shopping sprees and receive massage treatments with no impediments beyond an ankle bracelet to track her movements.

-The episode should serve as a warning to Western companies and individuals living and doing business in China, that their security and even liberty may be at risk for no good reason and at any time, subject to the whims of a regime that believes itself too mighty to play by the rest of the world’s rules.
+The episode should serve as a warning to Western companies and individuals living and doing business in China: T, that their security and even liberty may be at risk for no good reason and at any time, subject to the whims of a regime that believes itself too mighty to play by the rest of the world’s rules.
 Hostage-taking has traditionally been the province of terrorist groups and beyond-the-pale regimes such as Iran’s under Ayatollah Ruhollah Khomeini, which held dozens of U.S. diplomats as prisoners for 444 days starting in 1979.

-Some interpreted the simultaneous release of Ms. Meng and the Canadians as moves undertaken by Beijing and Washington to induce a thaw in their relations.
+Some interpreted the simultaneous release of Ms. Meng and the Canadians as moves undertaken by Washington and Beijing to induce a thaw in their relations.
 A better analysis might be to recognize China’s behavior as further justification for Western defensive alliances to counter its aggression.